atharva-kokane/IntelliCharge/README.md

-## IntelliCharge :- Smart Wireless Charging System for EVs 🚗⚡
+## IntelliCharge: Smart Wireless Charging System for EVs 🚗⚡
 A proof-of-concept project demonstrating a smart wireless EV charging system with an integrated Nextion HMI display and a companion Android application for a seamless, contactless experience.

 ## Core Concept: